Galerina marginata - Funeral Bell

 Similar species

-Kuehneromyces mutabilis, a popular edible mushroom, is similar in size and colour range but has a pale cap centre and darker rim and is mainly confined to hardwood substrates; it does not have a mealy smell.
+Kuehneromyces mutabilis, a popular edible mushroom, is similar in size and colour range but usually has a pale cap centre and darker rim and is mainly confined to hardwood substrates; it does not have a mealy smell.